 Certain religious practices restrict dietary intake and necessitate close attention to recipe ingredients.
 The most commonly restricted foods are certain types of meat, fish, and dairy.

-To help our customers with religious dietary restrictions to browse and choose with ease, the following foods and ingredients are listed on our menu signage at all Cal Dining residential and retail locations: alcohol, pork, and dairy (milk), among which milk is listed as an allergen.
+To help our customers with religious dietary restrictions to browse and choose with ease, the following foods and ingredients are listed on our menu signage at all Berkeley Dining residential and retail locations: alcohol, pork, and dairy (milk), among which milk is listed as an allergen.
 If your religious or cultural customs require close attention to diet, please review the menu signage carefully and ask for help from staff if you have additional questions or requests.

 The Kosher Kitchen at Café 3 serves kosher sandwiches and meals for lunch/brunch and dinner Sunday through Thursday.
 Additionally, pre-made kosher sandwiches are available at Café 3 for lunch/brunch and dinner Friday and Saturday during normal meal hours.